 Fuel economy tips

-Don’t carry around unnecessary items in your boot as they add weight to your vehicle, which affects fuel economy.
-Do you need to keep your golf clubs or tools in your vehicle?
-On average, every 50kg will increase your petrol consumption by 2%.
+- Lighten the load – don’t keep unnecessary items in your boot as they add weight to your vehicle, which affects fuel economy.
+On average, every 50kg will increase your fuel consumption by 2%.
 This is based on the percentage of extra weight relative to the vehicle's weight so it affects smaller vehicles more than larger ones

-Don’t leave your roof bars on because they create wind resistance and cause your car to use more fuel.
+- Don’t get dragged down – don’t leave your roof bars on because they create wind resistance and cause your car to use more fuel through the ‘drag’ effect.
 Roof bars tend to weigh between 3kg to 5kg but the aerodynamic factor is greater.
 An empty roof rack affects fuel consumption by about 10%

-Consider making one round trip rather than several short trips.
-Once the engine is warm it will operate at its most efficient whereas several cold starts will increase fuel consumption even though the total mileage could be the same
+- Warm engine – consider making one round trip rather than several short trips.
+Once the engine is warm it will operate at its most efficient, whereas several cold starts will increase fuel consumption even though the total mileage could be the same.
+This is why the Record Road Trip team kept going almost continuously, only stopping for 20 minutes at a time